SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

 When a size visitor visits a file, it asks the file for its size.
 When it visits a directory, it must iterate the children and sum the sizes.
 However, it cannot directly ask the `size` of the children, because only `FileNode` instances do understand it but directories do not.
 Because of this, we need to make a recursive call and re-ask the child node to accept the visitor.
-Then each node will again dispath on the size visitor.
+Then each node will again dispacth on the size visitor.

 ```language=smalltalk